DavidVandenbussche/Helper_Functions/README.md

 # useful_func
-Contains few useful functions for risk management of bots, and indicators
+Contains some useful functions for risk management of bots that I use for every bots, and some interesting indicators like SMA or VWAP